-Your kidneys filter waste products from your blood while retaining what your body needs — including proteins.
+Your kidneys filter waste products from your blood while keeping what your body needs — including proteins.
 However, some diseases and conditions allow proteins to pass through the filters of your kidneys, causing protein in urine.

 Conditions that can cause a temporary rise in the levels of protein in urine, but don't necessarily indicate kidney damage, include: